Small Space, Big Reward

-If you are set on a garden but are genuinely out of empty land (or fence) space, start looking at the rest of your property with a different attitude.
+If you are set in a garden but are genuinely out of empty land (or fence) space, start looking at the rest of your property with a different attitude.
 Do you have one car but a three-car-length driveway?
 Use the twenty feet closest to your house for a container garden and park nearer to the road.
 If you live in the city, some apartment buildings allow residents to maintain rooftop gardens.
 Don’t overlook the top of your doghouse or shed, either.
 Walkways built of individual stone pavers often have enough room for tiles to accommodate low-lying veggies.
 Beets and leafy greens grow well in tight spaces.

 Let your décor work for you.

 Many herbs produce stunning flowers in the spring through summer.
-These can pull double duty as both décor and a delicious addition to your culinary endeavors.
+These can pull double duty as both décor and delicious addition to your culinary endeavors.
 Consider:

 Thai basil – A thin purple bloom that smells like licorice